-- Create greater public awareness of and encourage debate around stigma, discrimination and human rights violations towards vulnerable and key populations in the context of health
+- create greater public awareness of and encourage debate around stigma, discrimination and human rights violations towards vulnerable and key populations in the context of health

-- Enforce existing protections in law for the health and human rights of vulnerable and key populations
+- enforce existing protections in law for the health and human rights of vulnerable and key populations

-- Clarify the meaning of existing laws in the context of health
+- clarify the meaning of existing laws in the context of health

-- Challenge discriminatory, punitive and outdated laws that apply to health, including for vulnerable and key populations
+- challenge discriminatory, punitive and outdated laws that apply to health, including for vulnerable and key populations

-- Change laws, policies and practice in relation to health
+- change laws, policies and practice in relation to health

-- Create an enabling environment that protects human rights and the rule of law.
+- create an enabling environment that protects human rights and the rule of law

 High Court ruling set to change lives of transgender persons in Botswana

-For instance, transgender persons whose identity is reflected as male on their official documents may automatically be treated as a man by health care workers and may not receive the information and services appropriate for their gender identity.
+For instance, transgender persons whose identity is reflected as male on their official documents may automatically be treated as a man by health-care workers and may not receive the information and services appropriate for their gender identity.
 Challenging and changing this gender marker on official documents is difficult, since laws often require complex medical or surgical evidence in order to effect the change.
 A transgender man who self-identifies as a man but was assigned a female gender identity at birth, challenged the Botswana Registrar of National Registration’s refusal to change his gender marker, in the Botswana High Court.

 Represented by Botswana law firms with the support of the Southern African Litigation Centre and Open Society Initiative of Southern Africa, the applicant presented psychological and medical evidence to show that his innate gender identity is, and has always been male.
-He showed that the state’s failure to formally recognise his gender identity had caused him significant trauma.
+He showed that the state’s failure to formally recognize his gender identity had caused him significant trauma.
 On 29 September 2017, the Lobatse High Court held that the refusal to change the applicant’s gender marker was unreasonable, violating his rights to dignity, privacy, freedom of expression, equal protection of the law, freedom from discrimination and freedom from inhumane and degrading treatment.